 1. Find Out What You’re Communicating

-When my friends and I talk about the cafe, we agree that it’s trying to be cool, but ends up being a bit cliche.
+When my friends and I talk about the cafe, we agree it’s trying to be cool but a bit cliche.
 Due to our generation gap, the manager does not know what he’s communicating.
-As a brand, it is crucial that you avoid this pitfall.
+As a brand, you must avoid this pitfall.

 2. Design Impactful Marketing Campaigns

-With expensive marketing campaigns, you don’t want to just be shooting in the dark.
-Brand perception surveys can help you narrow down the exact messaging you want to send out.
+With expensive marketing campaigns, you don’t want just to be shooting in the dark.
+Brand perception surveys can help you narrow down the messaging you want.

 Often, marketing campaigns fail because they don’t start from a rigorous base.
 If customers already know your brand is the cheapest, that’s not what you want to communicate in a new campaign.

 3. Ascertain Next Steps After A Crisis

 In the lifetime of your brand, the likelihood of being part of a controversy increases almost linearly with popularity.
 If controversies are inevitable, how do we learn how to address them?

 On the other hand, it might just be the case that your audience remembers, and that’s getting in the way of them engaging with your brand.
 Either way, conducting a brand perception survey is the first step to finding out.

 Tips To Conduct A Brand Perception Survey

-When it comes to brand perception surveys, there are a few best practices you must follow in order to be successful.
+When it comes to brand perception surveys, there are a few best practices you must follow to be successful.
 At Surveysparrow, we’re committed to helping you get the most out of your survey.

 1. Use Close-Ended Questions

 Do you know the difference between open-ended and closed-ended questions?
-Open-ended questions give respondents a text box to answer however they like.
-Close-ended questions, on the other hand, present options, whether single choice or multiple choice.
-As a rule of thumb, quantitative surveys rely more heavily on close-ended questions.
+Open-ended questions give respondents a text box to answer however they like—close-ended questions, on the other hand, present options, whether single-choice or multiple-choice.

 You can always include an optional ‘Is there something else you’d like to tell us?’ at the end of your brand perception surveys for more subjective responses.

 2. One Question At A Time

 This sounds like the simplest idea, but you won’t believe how many people get it wrong.
 Having two questions in one will skew your survey data and might render the whole exercise meaningless.

-You don’t want to be asking questions like, ‘When you think of our brand, do you think of values like sustainability and body positivity?’
-What if they think of one, but not the other?
+You don’t want to ask questions like, ‘When you think of our brand, do you think of values like sustainability and body positivity?’
+What if they think of one but not the other?

 3. Include A Survey Incentive

 Your respondents, who are most likely your customers, get nothing in return for taking your brand perception survey.
-If your survey is very short with close-ended questions only, that’s not much of a problem.
+If your survey is concise, with close-ended questions only, that’s not much of a problem.
 But if you’re demanding a significant amount of time from your customers, you should pay them back in incentives.

-Offering incentives boosts your number of responses and hence gives you better data on the basis of which you can move forward.
+Offering incentives boosts your number of responses and hence gives you better data based on which you can move forward.
 These incentives also don’t have to come at a significant cost.

 4. Focus only on Brand Perception

 Do you know the secret to keeping your brand perception surveys short?
 It’s not too hard: focus on just that.
 Don’t go into other things like customer experience or product design.

-This might mean that you’re conducting more surveys, but only when you need to.
-If you’re not really focused on revamping your product, you don’t need questions related to your product quality at this stage.
+This might mean you’re conducting more surveys, but only when necessary.
+If you’re not focused on revamping your product, you don’t need questions about your product quality at this stage.